 Water rituals seen at Hindu weddings

-Our lakefront setting for a Hindu wedding
+Our Bucks County venue for a Hindu wedding

 Earth, water, fire, air, and space represent many tenets of Hinduism.
 The natural setting and outdoor design of The Lake House Inn honor all five elements.
 Located on peaceful and pristine Lake Nockamixon in Bucks County, PA, you’ll find the perfect blend of natural scenery, calm water, and open sky.